ETAP 623 Spring 2014 Design Project Agenda

 - Create a link to your mini course title on the class's homepage: Edit our class homepage by adding the title of your mini-course after your name on the member list.
 (You can still change the title later if you need.)
 Mark your mini course title as a link to a new page (i.e. put it in "[[ ]]").
 Once saved the title will be shown in red.
 Clicking the red title will take you to a new blank page which you will use to build your course units(i.e., the entry page for your end-users, not the portfolio page, which is for your planning/designing in the backstage).

-- Developmental tryout: Working in small groups (see the class' Wiki homepage), each of us will tryout the prototype units developed by our group members and provide feedback.
+- Developmental tryout: Working in small groups (see the class' Wiki homepage), each of you will tryout the prototype units developed by your group members and provide feedback.
 Please go to your peers' courses, pretend to be a target learner/user, read the course-level and unit-level learning objectives, and go through materials/activities provided in the prototype unit, and evaluate and provide feedback regarding the following issues:

 - Overall: Can this unit help me learn something meaningful and achieve the stated objectives?